 Age also matters in relation to God beliefs.
 Fifty-one percent of respondents in their 20s agreed with the statement, “Science can explain everything, making God an unnecessary hypothesis,” whereas only 17% in their 50s did so.
 When it came to the statement “There is no God,” 25% of those in their 20s agreed, whereas only 7% in their 50s agreed.

 What about experiencing God?
 In what settings have Sinai congregants felt connected to God?

 More than half (53%) report having felt close to God at Shabbat services and funerals.
-Smaller numbers have felt close to God at lifecycle events such as bar/bat mitzvah, a wedding, or a baby naming.
+Smaller numbers have felt close to God at lifecycle events such as such as b'nai mitzvah (bar/bat mitzvah), a wedding, or a baby naming.
 Some have felt close to God while experiencing great art, literature, or film.
 Above all else, 64% of congregants have felt close to God outdoors, when encountering what the survey called “nature’s wonders.”
 It appears that during liminal moments—times when a human being comes to the edge of regular experience and senses the boundaries of life—God’s presence is most often felt.

 It turns out, however, that when Sinai congregants use the word “God,” they do not do so in classic Jewish terms.

 For example, when asked about the traditional belief that God rewards good people and punishes bad people, 73.8% said that did not happen.
 When asked if God is all powerful, 39.5% said yes while 39.5% said no and 21% said they were unsure.
 And is God just?
 Although 26.3% say yes, 30.4% say they do not believe God is just and 43.4% are not sure.

 How, then, do most Sinai congregants characterize God?